 Pretty rough road from Luang Namtha to the far north East of Laos.
 Close to the Chinese/Vietnam border.
 Hence a real Chinese culture in this area.
 Phôngsali is the primary trade gateway between Laos and China, exporting lumber and importing several types of finished goods.
 The scenery enroute is amazing and so are a few of the temples.
 In particular the 500-year-old Wat Ou Tai Temple in the village of Ban Ou Tai and the Luang Ou Neua Temple in Ban Ou Neua Village

 The city has many French colonial style official buildings, villas and shops. the old parts of Thakhek near to the Mekong provide good views of Thailand in the distance.
 The markets are worthwhile visiting with unusual meats such as snake, squirrel, frog and bat.
 A must do visit is Phou Hin Bun National Park and the Konglor Cave the highlight of this area.
 There’s a 7 km cave through which a navigable river passes.
 One section is undertaken on foot and is lit up while the rest is viewed with miners’ lamps.
 The far end emerges into a beautiful lush valley.
-Also, a spectacular drive is the approx. 240km loop roads/tracks are rough, but scenery is spectacular.
+Also, a spectacular drive is the approx. 240km loop.
+Roads/tracks are rough, but scenery is spectacular.
 The tracks have deep potholes filled with mud, especially after the local heavy rains.
 Other great spots in the area and on the loop are The Budda Cave with around 230 bronze buddha’s, 15 km out of town.
-The Falang this is a great river swimming spot (not that easy to find) it is around 15km along route 12 where you turn off on a sandy track just past the bridge.
+The Falang, is a great river swimming spot (not that easy to find); it is around 15km along route 12 where you turn off on a sandy track just past the bridge.

 Laos continues to suffer from the remnants of war, with mines still a big risk in some areas.